kpister/cse130-summer19-b/docs/assn/Tokenizer.md

 ### Grading

 We will grade largely on effort put into the project, however we also expect to be able to run your tokenizer on a few sample files of the language it reads.
-In your Gradescope submission, please include at least 3 files which your tokenizer can parse.
+In your Gradescope submission, please include at least 3 files which your tokenizer can parse, as well as a README file as described below.

+### Required README:

+Please include with your tokenizer a README.md file which answers the following questions:

+1. What language is your tokenizer written in?

+2. What language are you tokenizing?

+3. How do you run your tokenizer?

+4. What is the output format of your tokenizer?

+5. What sorts of errors can your tokenizer handle?

 ### Notes